MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab03_Model_App.md

 8. Using the navigation icons on the left side of the screen, select **Navigation**.

 9. In the Navigation Pane, select **Group 1** below where it says Navigation bar.
+You may need to expand the menu on the left.

 10. On the right side of the screen, in the **Display Options** section, change the **Title** property to **Security**.